EternityForest/WBTV/README.md

 This pin is used for collision avoidance and detection.

 ####WBTVNode.sendMessage(byte * channel, byte channellen, byte * data, byte datalen)
-Send a message that my contain NULs by supplying a channel and a length
+Send a message that my contain NULs by supplying a channel and a length.
+Note that this is a blocking function when used with wired-OR busses, and the time cannot be predicted without knowing the full list of devices on the bus.
+Heavily loaded networks may block for a long time, and if the termination resistor fails and nothing pulls the bus up, this function may block indefinately.These drawbacks are considered acceptable in the low risk/non critical, low speed, consumer type applications WBTV was intended for.

+This function, when used with WBTV over point to point(full duplex) links, should not block for any longer than one would expect a similar Serial.print statement to block for.

 ####WBTVNode.stringSendMessage(char * channel, char * data)
 Same as sendMessage, but uses null terminated strings instead of pointer-length pairs.
+Blocks(or doesn't block) in the same way as the binary version.

 ####WBTVNode.setStringCallback(f)
 Set the callback to handle new messages. f is a function pointer to a function taking two char *'s , the channel and the data.
+If you use a string callback, any message with a NUL byte in the channel name will simply be dropped and ignored.
+Messages with NULs in the actuall data may still get through and appear truncated to any function depending on the null terminator.

 ####WBTVNode.setBinaryCallback(f)
 Set the binary callback. f takes (unsigned char * channel, unsigned char channellen, unsigned char* data, unsigned char datalen)

 Note there may only be one callback at a time. string and binary callbacks both delete whatever callback was already there.

 ####read_interpret(unsigned char*, type)